will980313/will980313.github.io/_featured_tags/ml.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
-layout: list
+layout: tag-list
+type: tag
+category: study
 # The title of the tag's page.
-title: Paper
+title: ML

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: paper
+slug: ml
-menu: false
+sidebar: true

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >